-National Engineers Week is February 16-22.
-Each year, engineers throughout the United States celebrate this week and its importance in recognizing engineering of all types – and the impact that engineering has on our daily lives.
+Each year, engineers throughout the United States celebrate National Engineers Week and its importance in recognizing engineering of all types – and the impact that engineering has on our daily lives.

 The Engineering Management Institute’s “The Civil Engineering Podcast” has a Women in Civil Engineering series.
 As part of the podcast, I and others discussed topics such as the importance of communication among multidiscipline teams.